How to write Hebrew with English letters

 • English sound W does not exist in modern Israeli Hebrew, however, it is used in English and Arabic words.
 The appropriate letter for it is ו (Vav), usually pronounced as V and sometimes as W.

-Since the transliteration is about to represent pronunciation rather than alternative writing system, we'll try to keep it closer to what the words sound like.
+Since the transliteration is meant to represent pronunciation rather than an alternative writing system, we'll try to keep it closer to what the words sound like.

 Therefore, letters which have different pronunciation under different circumstances, will be transliterated the way they sound.
 Again, we transliterate sounds, not letters.